Regulation Database – Bureau of Land Management

-Consistent with the Department of Interior Secretarial Order no. 3338, BLM has commenced a programmatic review of the federal coal leasing program to evaluate the environmental and social effects of the program and determine whether the program should be modernized.
-BLM has published a scoping document in which it has stated that it will evaluate the life-cycle emissions from coal production, transportation and use in determining the effect of the program on climate change.
-BLM has also stated that it plans to evaluate whether it makes sense to account for climate-related impacts when establishing lease royalties or fees.
+Consistent with the Department of Interior Secretarial Order no. 3338, in March 2016 BLM began a programmatic review of the federal coal leasing program to evaluate the environmental and social effects of the program and determine whether the program should be modernized.
+The order also imposed a moratorium on coal leasing until the revised programmatic environmental impact statement was completed.

 - Coal Program PEIS Scoping Report (Jan.
 2017)